Mihndim2020/micro-reddit/README.md

 4. Execute `$ rails console` on the terminal and create your user, posts and comments directly from there;

-5. To create a new user, type new_user = User.new(username: "name of the user"), then you enter new_user.save to save to the database.
+5. To create a new user, enter new_user = User.new(username: "name of the user"), then you enter new_user.save to save to the database.

-6. To create a new post, type new_post = Post.new(title: "post title", content: "body of the post", user_id: id of the author), the type new_post.save and press enter to save the new post to the database.
+6. To create a new post, enter new_post = Post.new(title: "post title", content: "body of the post", user_id: id of the author), the type new_post.save and press enter to save the new post to the database.

-7. To create a comment, type new_comment = Comment.new(body: "body text", user_id: enter the user id, post_id: enter the post id), then type new_comment.save to save the new  comment to the database.
+7. To create a comment, enter new_comment = Comment.new(body: "body text", user_id: enter the user id, post_id: enter the post id), then type new_comment.save to save the new  comment to the database.

 ## Built With